 If you did high-quality research before investing in an asset such as a CD, stock or bond, then why does this news story affect your investment?
 Most likely it doesn’t.

 If your reason for investing in an asset has changed with this news story, then, by all means, you should take it into consideration.
-However, if you invested in a US based clothing retailer, it should be very unlikely that news about the conflict in Ukraine will affect your investment.
+However, if you invested in a US based clothing retailer, it should be very unlikely that news about a conflict in Ukraine will affect your investment.
 Yet people have become conditioned to immediately “react” to news stories, and this affects their ability to hold onto investments and allow compounding to work its magic.

 Interest rates are at record lows, why would I invest in a CD?